 The Centre organises between 15 and 20 workshops each year at various locations throughout Europe.
 The workshops are aimed at SMEs in the EU that are interested in doing business in Japan or are already doing so.

-Information should be provided from the European SME point of view in the Japanese business context on the following topics:
+During these workshops, information/knowledge should be provided from the European SME point of view in the Japanese business context on the following topics:

 • Communication with Japanese business people

 • Preparation for the first visit in Japan (introductions, purpose of the meeting, meeting structure, presentation of company's products and/or services, etiquette, gifts)

 • Follow-up after the meeting (information exchange over e-mail and/or phone)

 • Welcoming a Japanese delegation (seniority system, decision-making process in Japan, preparation, socialising)